The Shiva Option: Plot summary

 The Grand Alliance of Terrans, Orions, Gorm and Ophiuchi has suffered a catastrophic defeat at the hands of the Bugs during the Pesthouse Campaign.
 Many senior military commanders have been lost, along with the bulk of the Terran Federation pre-war fleet.
 The Bugs appear unstoppable and fight their way toward Federation space, reaching the key system of Alpha Centauri before they are narrowly repulsed.
 Now, with the war once more at a stalemate, the Grand Alliance must try to recover their losses and break the deadlock.

 Unable to communicate or negotiate with the Bugs, the Alliance realises that the war has become a fight for the survival of their respective species and invoke Directive 18, last used against the Rigelians, and embark upon a war of species extermination.
 Hope arrives when the Alliance infers that, due to differences in construction methods, they can be faced by no more than five Bug Home systems.
-They also postulate that the massive Bug fleets are, in fact, the end result of years of military build-up.
+They also postulate that the massive Bug fleets are, in fact, the result of years of military build-up.
 The reason for this seemingly unnecessary military reserve remains unknown.

 After finding a hidden route into one of the Bug home systems, the new military commanders of the Grand Alliance invoke Directive 18 and carry out a series of devastating attacks on the planet, launching massive waves of antimatter missiles against the surface in order to sterilize it.
 The simultaneous death of billions of their fellows leaves the surviving Bug fleet temporarily incapacitated, seeming to confirm the Alliance analysts speculation that the Bugs are telepathic.
 This “psychic shock” effect becomes known as the “Shiva Option” (named after the Hindu God of Destruction).
 Soon it becomes Alliance doctrine to exercise the Shiva Option wherever possible, in order to incapacitate Bug mobile forces and reduce resistance.
 Gradually, the Grand Alliance takes the initiative, forcing the Bugs onto the defensive.